 “Firing from the SLA would pass over the LTTE front line “and impact on the civilians behind it”.”

 “He said that everyone was squeezed into a small piece of land and practically each time a shell fell, people would be injured and killed.
 Another witness said he saw nine people being killed when a shell hit a mango tree by a well where they had gathered.
 One saw a woman killed when a shell hit her bunker… she had a sewing machine and used to make cloth bags to fill with sand for the bunker. “

 Often, people fled when family members were killed – they had no time to mourn or bury the dead…” Another witness described seeing more than a 100 dead bodies, including children, near his bunker.”

-Meanwhile General Shavendra Silva, the Commander of the 58th Division, stated,
+Meanwhile General Shavendra Silva, then Commander of the 58th Division and current head of the Sri Lankan army, stated,